 The New York Asian Film Festival is currently in the midst of its 15th year (it kicked off on June 22nd and will run until July 9th).
 As per usual, the festival represents one of the densest screening schedules of upcoming and repertory Asian cinema in the country, with a heavy emphasis on genre filmmaking: This year’s program includes the latest from Japanese horror master Kiyoshi Kurosawa and Hong Kong martial arts legend Sammo Hung (directing his first film since the late ’90s), not to mention Shinya Tsukamoto’s seminal 1989 cyberpunk fantasia Tetsuo: The Iron Man and a mini retrospective of works by Japanese filmmaker Shunji Iwai.
 With the possible exception of Sion Sono (sadly absent here), no filmmaker seems more appropriate an avatar for NYAFF than Iwai, whose films prize youthful exuberance and a spirit of experimentation.
 This year, NYAFF’s risk-taking manifests in a program that, despite the marquee names, is generally heavier on unknown quantities—first-time directors and films from far flung reaches of the Asian diaspora.
 For our coverage, we sampled banner and obscure films alike, but as usual for this sprawling fest, many from both columns escaped our attention.
 In addition to those written about below, these also seem worthwhile: Lee Chung’s The Laundryman, Yoji Yamada’s What a Wonderful Family, Kankuro Kudo’s Too Young to Die, E J-Yong’s The Bacchus Lady, Ralston Jover’s Hamog, Cheng Wei-hao’s The Tag-Along, the Johnnie To-produced Triviṣa, Hong Kong Best Picture-winning omnibus 10 Years and Iwai’s latest three-hour opus, A Bride for Rip Van Winkle.
 While many of these have already screened, some are set for later this week.
 You can find the full lineup of this year’s NYAFF here.

-After last year’s tepidly-received Journey to the Shore proved a curious misfire, Kiyoshi Kurosawa predictably chose to return to his career motifs: the procedural, impotent detectives, and psychological abstraction.
-Unfortunately, this unflatteringly places Creepy alongside some of Kurosawa’s biggest successes, in particular Cure and Charisma.
+After last year’s tepidly-received Journey to the Shore proved a curious misfire, Kiyoshi Kurosawa chose to return to the familiar motifs of his most successful crossover work: the procedural, impotent detectives, and psychological abstraction.
+This naturally, and unflatteringly, places Creepy alongside some of Kurosawa’s strongest works, in particular Cure and Charisma.
 But where those earlier works probed deeply—Charisma’s metaphor-bound contemplation of the individual’s place in a rapidly modernizing world and the shared psychosis of predator and prey explored in Cure—Creepy is instead content to float lazily by on its surface intrigue, offering a solitary, comically half-baked psychological conceit as its only bid for differentiation.
 It’s telling that, after a decade-plus run as the near full-creative force behind each of his films (including several near-masterpieces), three of Kurosawa’s past four films have been based on novels, and have employed co-screenwriters.
 Creepy feels texturally like Kurosawa, but it’s empty of his usual substantive characters, intelligence, and style—which makes the nature of its creative causality feel pretty clear.
 Luke Gorham

 Martial-artist and filmmaker Sammo Hung, responsible for some of the greatest films in the genre’s history (Eastern Condors, Pedicab Driver, Encounters of the Spooky Kind, and numerous others) returns to the director’s spot for the first time since 1997 with this sweetly melancholy actioner.
 Old Ding (Hung), a retired soldier/bodyguard, is slowly going senile, mired in regret and shunned by his family over the disappearance many years ago of his granddaughter.
 Of course he finds redemption when he gets wrapped up in a gang war on the Chinese/Russian border, particularly after becoming attached to a little girl whose father (Andy Lau) is trapped working for the triads.
 My Beloved Bodyguard works best as a bittersweet semi-fable about memory, aging, and regret, but the sparse action sequences (for some, probably the entire reason to see this) aren’t quite what they could be, full of extraneous cuts and shot mostly in close up, often to mask Hung’s somewhat depleted agility as a performer.
 Certainly it’s unreasonable to expect the man, now in his mid-60s, to be the same lightning-quick athlete he was in his prime, but it’s still something of a drag to watch one of the fastest guys alive get slower, even if the change blends nicely with this film’s themes.
 Matt Lynch